bobwithanx/castogether/content/events/cast6/index.md

 address = "1110 E Missouri Ave #530, Phoenix, AZ"
 tickets = "https://cast6.brownpapertickets.com"
 author = "Jessica S. Marquis"
+upcoming = true
 draft = false
 +++

-Upheaval in our lives.
+Upheaval in our lives.<br>
-Upheaval in society.
+Upheaval in society.<br>
-Upheaval in institutions - including the Church.
+Upheaval in institutions - including the Church.<br>
-Join us for CAST #6: Upheaval on Saturday, 9.15.18.
+Join us for CAST #6: Upheaval on Saturday, 9.15.18.<br>

 <!--more-->

+A portion of ticket proceeds was donated to [Kick at Darkness](http://www.kickatdarkness.com).

 Each CAST is 3 hours long:

-1st part - Presentations
+- 1st part - Presentations
-2nd part - Interactive breakout sessions with presenters
+- 2nd part - Interactive breakout sessions with presenters

-A portion of ticket proceeds for each CAST is donated to a charity related to the theme.
-The charity for CAST #6 is [Kick at Darkness](http://www.kickatdarkness.com).

 "He has brought down the powerful from their thrones, and lifted up the lowly;